 The Company has consolidated subsidiaries that are subject to U.S. federal and state corporate-level income taxes.
 For the year ended September 30, 2023, the Company recorded a tax benefit for taxable subsidiaries of \$101.
 For the years ended September 30, 2022 and 2021, the Company recorded a tax expense for taxable subsidiaries of \$1,229 and \$543, respectively.
 As of September 30, 2023, the Company recorded a net deferred tax liability of \$1,090 for taxable subsidiaries, which is included in accounts payable and other liabilities on the Consolidated Statements of Financial Condition.
+The deferred tax liability primarily resulted from unrealized appreciation on the investments held at the taxable subsidiaries, which is included in accounts payable and other liabilities on the Consolidated Statements of \$1,398 for taxable subsidiaries, which is included in accounts payable and other liabilities on the Consolidated Statements of Financial Condition.
+The deferred tax liability primarily resulted in accounts payable and other liabilities on the company recorded a net deferred tax liability of \$1,398 for taxable subsidiaries, which is included in accounts payable and other liabilities on the Consolidated Statements of Financial Condition.
 The deferred tax liability primarily resulted from unrealized appreciation on the investments held at the taxable subsidiaries.
-As of September 30, 2022, the Company recorded a net deferred tax liability of \$1,398 for taxable subsidiaries, which is included in accounts payable and other liabilities on the Consolidated Statements of Financial Condition.
-The deferred tax liability primarily resulted from unrealized appreciation on the investments held at the taxable subsidiaries.
+As of September 30, 2022, the Company recorded a net deferred tax liability of \$1,398 for taxable subsidiaries.